myselfscrum/kochessenz-recipes/content/english/about/_index.md

 #### Thanks

+Thanks to
-Thanks to [dongheenam](https://dongheenam.info/posts/grouping-a-list-by-first-letter-in-hugo/) for the Hugo code for the ingredients list.
+* [dongheenam](https://dongheenam.info/posts/grouping-a-list-by-first-letter-in-hugo/) for the Hugo code for the ingredients list.
+* [Aditya Telange](https://adityatelange.in/blog/hugo-image-zoom-in/) for the Hugo code for image zooming